 Since his work began, Tuy has seen significant success.
 At the start of the decade, elephant killings due to crop raids were not uncommon.
 As a result of Tuy’s involvement with the project, there has not been a single confirmed elephant death due to human-elephant conflict since 2005.

 As elephant populations throughout Asia continue to decline, Tuy’s program has brought hope to local communities and bettered the prospects of endangered Asian elephants in Cambodia.
 Tuy’s model is now being used in neighboring communities and is being considered in other countries with human-elephant conflicts such as Vietnam and Indonesia.
-He now works as the Country Director for Cambodia at Flora & Fauna International.
+He now works as the Country Director for Cambodia at Wild Earth Allies.